 But between the going and coming there was the dinner.
 And pop.
 That was something we never had because all that sugar would ruin our dinner (the truth).
 In everyday life, sugar was for desserts, which my mother rarely bothered with because she didn’t care about dessert and she was the cook.

 The food at Sunday supper seemed as opulent as Christmas dinner but without the yule log candle holders made at summer camp.
-I have sisters who are twins; everything came in twos and those two lumpy logs took up valuable food space.
+I have sisters who are twins and everything came in twos.
+Those two lumpy logs took up valuable food space but my mother proudly used them.
 Sunday dinners also included good china and the lazy Susan (why was Susan so lazy?) filled with pickled beets, maybe those green olives with pimentos (the kind on my logo), pickles that looked good but weren’t, and a crabapple jelly or some condiment for the meat.
-Plus it was a meal with dessert.
+Plus, Sunday supper was a meal with dessert.

 Our manners also got special treatment.
 We got the be-on-your-best-behaviour talk from my dad – no slouching, no slurping (as though this would be tolerated anywhere), no interrupting!
 These talks had a hint of the military in them.
-My dad only had girls and with attitude (given to us, in part, by the very person giving the lecture) but we got the message even if we weren’t appropriately solemn – be a credit to our name.
+My dad only had girls, ones with attitude (given to us, in part, by the very person giving the lecture), but we got the message even if we weren’t appropriately solemn: be a credit to our name.
 Invoking the family name meant no fooling around.